 For more information or to be considered for the Tikvah program, please contact the Camp Director, Rabbi Eliav Bock firstname.lastname@example.org or our Rosh Tikvah at Tikvah@ramahoutdoors.org

 All staff will receive training in how to work with adolescents with special needs.
 Parents will complete an application form about their child.
 To best accommodate each child, the Tikvah director will work with every family before camp on an individual learning plan to enable your child to make a successful transition into the Tikvah program.

-This program is not a good fit for chalutzim who require one to one supervision, have mobility difficulties, heart problems, major medical needs, or are not able to use the bathroom independently.
+This program is not a good fit for chalutzim who require one-on-one supervision, have mobility difficulties, heart problems, major medical needs, or are not able to use the bathroom independently.
 Our Tikvah director will be available to speak by phone to answer your questions directly to see whether the Tikvah program is appropriate for your child.

 Yes.
-There are both need-based and incentive based financial aid options.
-Please visit the “Grants and Scholarships” section of our website to find out more about applying for scholarship.
-Specific questions about scholarships should be addressed to our director, Rabbi Eliav Bock or our business manager, Douglas Wolf.
+There are both need-based and incentive-based financial aid options.
+Please visit the “Grants and Scholarships” section of our website to find out more about applying for a scholarship.
+Specific questions about scholarships should be addressed to our director, Rabbi Eliav Bock, or our business manager, Douglas Wolf.